smashwilson/bdtg/party/tribute/horace-goodtimes.md

 **Anything For The Kids** Charges: 3, Melee, Minor.
 Take 1d6 damage to heal the target 1d10 HP.

 **"Holy" Shield** Charges: 2, Melee, Standard.
-Add +2 to all of the target's defenses.
+Add +2 to all of the target's defenses until the end of the target's next turn.

 **This Will Help, But...** Charges: 1, Melee, Standard.
 Heal the target 3d10 HP.
 For the rest of the encounter, the target incurs a -2 penalty on all to-hit rolls.